VA Cash-Out Refinance Loans

 - Cash back to the veteran

-Guidelines and policies will vary when it comes to maximum loan-to-value, too.
+Guidelines and policies will also vary when it comes to maximum loan-to-value ratio.

 Rate & Term Refinances